 60 words

 Be ready for anything.
 This specialization includes researching the theoretical and practical study of risk management.
 At the PhD level, you will perfect your skills at applying research, statistics, and assessment.
-Earn your Doctor of Philosophy in Organizational Development and Leadership – Risk Management online from University of the Rockies.
+Earn your Doctor of Philosophy in Organizational Development and Leadership – Risk Management from University of the Rockies.

 30 words